 1) To take a Screenshot, press the square to the right hand side of the recording button.

-2) A thumbnail of the screenshot will appear at the bottom right corner of the window.
+2) A thumbnail of the screenshot will appear at the bottom left corner of the window.

-3) Click on the bottom left hand side of the window - you will either see a folder icon or screenshot thumbnail there, depending on your last action.
+3) Click on the screenshot thumbnail there, depending on your last action.
 This will open the folder where your recordings and screenshots are saved.
 You can change the location of this folder in the Recording Preferences, discussed below.

 Note: Elgato Studio does not have a built in video editor.
 You can import your .mp4 recordings from this folder, into your editor of choice that supports the resolution and frame rate that you are using.